AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/08-Ex2-1-use-loop-build-troubleshooting-checklist.md

 Perform the following steps to complete this task:

-1. In your Microsoft Edge browser, sign in to the **Microsoft 365** using the below URL:
+1. In your Microsoft Edge browser, sign in to the **Microsoft 365** using the URL below:

     ```
     https://www.microsoft365.com